Bailout exit beckons for Portugal after record bond sale

 The latest leg lower in the country's yield took its premium over investment grade-rated Italy and Spain to around 60 basis points, a gap that many expect to narrow further as investors price in the prospect of credit agencies lifting Portugal's ratings in coming months.

-Unlike Ireland, which exited its bailout in December without a supplementary credit line, Portugal managed to resume bond auctions before the end of its 78-billion-euro rescue programme.
+Unlike Ireland, which exited its bailout in December without a supplementary credit line, Portugal managed to resume bond auctions before the end of its 78-billion-euro rescue program.

 Ireland did not hold its first post-bailout auction until last month, though at 2.967 percent its yield was much lower.
 Portuguese debt yields are close to where Irish yields were about a month before the end of Dublin's bailout.